RobTillaart/PrintCharArray/README.md

 The interface and functionality is similar (except constructor).
 Performance is similar, footprint is smaller on AVR (no malloc lib).
+The space needed will not be dynamically allocated (stack iso heap).

 ```
 printCharArray4.ino = 3532 bytes. global var use 422 bytes.